digitalnames/reseller/README.md

 ## Initial Site Setup

-The following sections will provide instructions on how to set up your Digital Names reseller website for immediate useage.
+The following sections will provide instructions on how to set up your Digital Names reseller website for immediate usage.

 ### API Settings

-Before it can become possible to sell Digital Names or any other products from the Digital Names reseller website, your API credentials.
+Before it can become possible to sell Digital Names, or any other products, from the Digital Names reseller website, your API credentials must be set.

 1. Sign into the administrator backend for your Digital Names reseller website.